Compatibility and Versioning

 The filename for the artifact downloaded from Ops Manager is changed!
 If your resources or pipelines have a regex for the Ops Manager filename, you may be affected.
 (Please see Ops Manager's official notice for more information)

 This product uses semantic versioning 2.0.0 to describe the impact of changes to our concourse tasks.
 In order to take advantage of semantic versioning, we must declare an API.

 The following are considered part of our API:

 - inputs and outputs (including the format/required information in config files)

 These are all documented for each task within the task files themselves.

-The minimum compatible version of Concourse and Ops Manager are part of the API, and are specified here.
+Additionally, the minimum compatible version of Concourse and Ops Manager are part of the API, and are specified here.